AtypicalAsian/AtypicalAsian/README.md

 ### About Me 🥸

-- 👩🏻‍💻 Incoming SWE @ Meta
+- 👩🏻‍💻 SWE @ Meta
-- 🎓 Senior @ Denison University
-- ☁️ Interested in Full Stack Development and Cloud Computing
+- ☁️ Interested in Cloud Computing
 - 🦸🏻‍♂️ Marvel, DC and comics nerd
 - Check out my <a href="https://nic-nguyen-dev.vercel.app/">personal website</a> to get to know me better